Unit Price Calculator: Compare Grocery Prices & Bulk Deals

-When you’re shopping in a supermarket or warehouse club in the USA, UK, Canada or Europe, prices can be confusing.
-One cereal box is 12 oz, another is 18 oz, the third is “family size” with a totally different weight.
-The same happens with coffee, laundry detergent, pet food, snacks and almost everything else.
+When you're shopping in a supermarket or warehouse club, prices can be confusing.
+One cereal box is 12 oz, another is 18 oz, the third is "family size" with a totally different weight.
+The only fair way to compare them is by looking at the unit price — how much you pay per ounce, per pound, per kilogram, per liter or per item.

-How to use this Unit Price Calculator (step-by-step)
+How to Use This Unit Price Calculator

 You can use the calculator in two ways: Compare Products and Single Unit Price.